-- By Selection – Displays a list of all the tracers that can be selected freely, and a Filter field.
+- By Selection – Displays lists of all the injector tracers and producer tracers side-by-side allowing any to be selected freely.

-- The list of selectable tracers can be filtered using wild card search of their names.
+- Both lists of selectable tracers can be filtered by typing in parts of the name.

 - Phases – Select the fluid phase you are interested in: All, Oil, Gas or Water.
 If one of the separate phases are selected, only the Time Of Flight result property will be available in the list below.